galaxyproject/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Introduction
 {:.no_toc}

 A lot of packages are available for the analysis of GC-MS or LC-MS datas.
 Typically, hardware vendors provide software that is optimized for the instrument and allow a direct interaction of the lab scientist with the data.
 Some other open-source alternatives such as **XCMS** are also able to be integrated easily in web interfaces, allowing large numbers of files to be processed simultaneously.
 Because of the generality of packages like **XCMS**, several other packages have been developped to use the functionality of **XCMS** for optimal performance in a particular context.
 Package **metaMS** does so for the field of untargeted metabolomics, focuses on the GC-MS analysis during this tutorial.
-One of the goals of setting upmetaMSwas to set up a simple system with few user-settable parameters, capable of handling the vast majority of untargeted metabolomics experiments.
+One of the goals **metaMS** was to set up a simple system with few user-settable parameters, capable of handling the vast majority of untargeted metabolomics experiments.
+During this tutorial, we will learn how to process easily a test dataset from raw files to the annotation using W4M Galaxy.
+Datas are from {% cite Dittami2012 %} and have been used as test dataset for the development of the Galaxy wrappers.

 > ### Agenda
 >